Nuntis-Spayz/gilthoniel/README.md

   For 64bit Windows
   -- install the 64bit compiler and then 32bit cross compiler
+     recommended approach

   For 32bit Windows
-  -- install the 32bit compiler and the 64 bit cross compiler
+  -- install the 32bit compiler
+     if you also want to build for 64-bit Windows add the 64 bit cross compiler, but you will have to adjust the compile mode options in the project, so don't.

 ### InnoScript Studio QSP (Quick Setup Pack) [JR Software]
   https://jrsoftware.org/isdl.php